awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole

-The IAM role used by the Glue crawler when created.
+The IAM Role used by the Glue crawler when created.

 ---